-Meanwhile, Chinese businesspeople in other sectors say that because Communist Party officials still have so much leverage over where companies can incorporate and who they can do business with, they often spend large sums of money feting Party leaders at lavish dinners and even take on excess workers who have ties to the Party.
-Worse, many small businesspeople are unable to obtain loans from banks when they're in direct competition with larger companies that are still linked to the state and, by extension, to the Communist Party.
-Jun Zhao, the Beijing representative for ChinaVest, a venture capital firm focusing on China, says Chinese entrepreneurs turn to VCs precisely because it is so hard for them to get a loan.
+Meanwhile, Chinese businesspeople in other sectors say that because government officials still have so much leverage over where companies can incorporate and who they can do business with, they often spend large sums of money feting these officials at lavish dinners and even take on excess workers who have ties to the government .
+Worse, many small businesspeople are unable to obtain loans from banks when they're in direct competition with larger companies that are still linked to the state.
+Jun Zhao, the Beijing representative for ChinaVest, a venture capital firm focusing on

+China, says Chinese entrepreneurs turn to VCs precisely because it is so hard for them to get a loan.